De Blasio bucks mask mandate as COVID-19 cases rise

-NEW YORK — Los Angeles County and other coronavirus hotspots are reimposing mask mandates but the Big Apple, the epicenter of last year’s nightmare, is a glaring exception as cases climb due to the fast-moving delta strain.
+NEW YORK — Los Angeles County and other coronavirus hotspots are reimposing mask mandates, but the Big Apple, the epicenter of last year’s nightmare, is a glaring exception as cases climb due to the fast-moving delta strain.

-Mayor Bill de Blasio is bucking calls to require face coverings again, saying it will penalize people who got vaccinated and sow doubt in those who might still come forward.
+Mayor Bill de Blasio is bucking calls to require face coverings again, saying that would penalize people who got vaccinated and sow doubt in those who might still come forward.

 “People need to get vaccinated, period.
 Nothing will do what vaccination will do,” Mr. de Blasio, a Democrat, told reporters on Thursday.
 “Are we really going to let ourselves fall back to where we were?
 Do you really want to see the world shut down again?
 I mean, let’s get serious.
 People have to get vaccinated.”